mabuelgh/intersight-metrics-bridge/README.md

 * 127.0.0.1:8086, for influxDB
 * 127.0.0.1:3000, for Grafana

-Default password for influxDB and Grafana is admin / password.
+Default credentials for influxDB and Grafana are admin / password.

 ## Collected Metrics
 * Host Power Usage in Watt.